-It is my pleasure to present SFTi's annual report and accounts for the year ended 31 March 2021.
+It is my pleasure to present SFTi's annual report and accounts for the year ended 31 March 2022.

 The purpose of SFTi, which is a wholly owned subsidiary of Scottish Futures Trust Limited, is to make and hold investments in infrastructure companies, assets, and projects across Scotland.
-To date, this has involved supporting revenue funded investment in community infrastructure through the SFTmanaged hub Programme as well as in affordable housing through both the National Housing Trust initiative and Housing Delivery Partnerships.
+To date, this has involved supporting revenue funded investment in community infrastructure through the SFT-managed hub Programme as well as in affordable housing through both the National Housing Trust initiative and Housing Delivery Partnerships.

-Regarding the hub Programme, SFTi has invested £16.5m in 41 Design, Build Finance and Maintain (DBFM) projects of which 40 were fully operational as of 31 March 2021.
-The last remaining hub DBFM project under construction (the Clydebank Health & Care Facility) is scheduled to reach completion during the 2021/22 financial year.
-The operational projects are performing well and, although having experienced COVID-19 related challenges, project companies, facilities management contractors and procuring authorities have worked well together to ensure continuation of public services.
+Regarding the hub Programme, SFTi has invested £16.5m in 41 Design, Build Finance and Maintain (DBFM) projects.
+Following the successful handover of Clydebank Health & Care Facility during the year, all 41 projects were fully operational as of 31 March 2022.
+The operational projects are performing well and, although having continued to experience COVID-19 related, supply chain and material availability challenges during the financial year, project companies, facilities management contractors and procuring authorities have worked well together to ensure continuation of public services.